 <col>elements (see the remaining steps below).

 - The first two columns need to be left unstyled.

-- Add a background color to the second and third column.
+- Add a background color to the third column.
 The value for your

 - Set a separate width on the fourth column.
 The value for your

 - Add a background color to the fifth column.
 The value for your